Aviation in the interwar period

-Sometimes dubbed the Golden Age of Aviation, the period in the history of aviation between the end of World War I (1918) and the beginning of World War II (1939) was characterised by a progressive change from the slow wood-and-fabric biplanes of World War I to fast, streamlined metal monoplanes, creating a revolution in both commercial and military aviation.
+The Golden Age of Aviation was the period in the history of aviation between the end of World War I (1918) and the beginning of World War II (1939).
+It was characterised by a progressive change from the slow wood-and-fabric biplanes of World War I to fast, streamlined metal monoplanes, creating a revolution in both commercial and military aviation.
 By the outbreak of World War II in 1939 the biplane was all but obsolete.
 This revolution was made possible by the continuing development of lightweight aero engines of increasing power.
 The jet engine also began development during the 1930s but would not see operational use until later.